subframe7536/vscode-custom-ui-style/README.md

 VSCode extension that custom ui css style in both editor and webview

 > [!warning]
-> This extension works by editting the vscode's css and js files.
+> This extension works by editting the VSCode's css and js files.
 >
 > So, a warning appears while the first time to install or VSCode update.
 You can click the [never show again] to avoid it.
 >